royaltm/spectrusty-tutorial/step3.md

 When the `audible_tape` option is `true`, the user should hear sound from the tape, should it be played or recorded to.
 Otherwise, beeper sound (EAR OUT) alone is being emitted.

-The only thing missing is the ability to allow the user to control the TAPE somehow.
+Yet, we still need to allow the user to control the TAPE somehow.
 We can add something like this inside the run loop:

 ```rust
     while is_running() {